dhope-scottlogic/blog/_posts/2024-02-19-setting_sustainability_nfrs.md

 Remember to include both training and execution where the former may be one-off and amortised, or more likely require updates at a cadence which could be anything from hourly to monthly.

 If you want a sensible target number and don’t have a target from the business then existing knowledge or spikes may be used to estimate the amount of training needed and model execution energy.
 Estimation of training effort (resources and time) is especially challenging – it’s not like serving a web request repeatedly.
 It’ll vary significantly on the amount of data, how much pre-processing that data needs, the number of features, layers of a neural net etc. Still, there is some guidance and tooling available, for example see [How to Estimate the Time and Cost to Train a Machine Learning Model](https://towardsdatascience.com/how-to-estimate-the-time-and-cost-to-train-a-machine-learning-model-eb6c8d433ff7)  and the referenced [training cost calculator](https://github.com/aipaca-mlops/ML-training-cost-calculator) tool.
-I’d suggest starting with quite loose requirements and then designing in iterations with tighter NFRs on later ones, with the exception of any huge GPT-style training where you might want to know in advance how much carbon it’ll create as it’ll blow your carbon budget just doing the training.
+I’d suggest starting with quite loose requirements and then requiring reduction by a percentage on later iterations, the exception being any huge GPT-style training where you might want to know in advance how much carbon it’ll create as it’ll blow your carbon budget (and cost) just doing the training.

 For a training batch job that isn’t real-time, greater flexibility is possible in terms of when and where the workload is run, which allows lower estimates for the carbon intensity; this should accordingly make it a key focus area as an easy thing to target with NFRs.